 TERESA CATALAN (Pamplona, Navarra, 1951).
-She studied piano and composition at the “Pablo Sarasate” Conservatory in that city.
-In her training as a composer, she has followed several academic improvement courses, among which those taught by two figures of Spanish music that her teachers consider: Agustín González Acilu (Contemporary Composition Techniques) and Ramón Barce (Sociology of Music).
+The 2017 Winner of the Spanish National Prize (composition) for Music, awarded by the King, is a native of Pamplona, where she studied piano and composition at the “Pablo Sarasate” Conservatory.
+She has studied composition with: Agustín González Acilu (Contemporary Composition Techniques) and Ramón Barce (Sociology of Music).
 She also attended the Composition courses given by Franco Donatoni at the Accademia Chigiana in Siena (Italy) and master classes by important European and American composers.

 She has a Master in Aesthetics and Musical Creativity from the University of Valencia and a PhD from the University of Valencia in Philosophy of Art.

-He is a full member of JAKIUNDE, Academy of Arts, Sciences and Letters of Euskadi, Navarra and Aquitaine.
-It belongs to the State Council for the Performing Arts and Music, the National Council for Music and the Advisory Council for the Royal Theater.
+The prolific composer has received several awards and current prestigious appointments in recognition of her musical career, including the already mentioned National Music Prize (composition) in 2017 and the Order of the Civil Merit Order.
+She is a full member of JAKIUNDE, Academy of Arts, Sciences and Letters of Euskadi, Navarra and Aquitania, belongs to the State Council for the Performing Arts and Music, the National Council for Music and the Advisory Council for the Royal (Opera) Theater.
 She has been a member of the Culture and Arts Council of the Government of Navarra.

-He is a founding member of the Pamplona Composers Group / Iruñeako Taldea Musikagileak, and has directed the music section of different Festivals, Courses and international activities.
-She has received commissions from numerous interpreters and institutions and her works have been scheduled in important Festivals in Germany, Italy, Argentina, Russia, USA, Holland, Romania, Cuba, etc., and have been included in different albums recorded in Spain and Hungary.
+A founding member of the Pamplona Composers Group / Iruñeako Taldea Musikagileak, she has also directed the music section of different Festivals, Courses and International activities.
+She has received commissions from numerous interpreters and institutions and her works have been scheduled in important Festivals in Germany, Italy, Argentina, Russia, USA, Holland, Romania and Cuba, among others, and have been included in different albums recorded in Spain and Hungary.

-She is the author of the treatise Composite Systems Temperate in the 20th Century (2nd ed.), And co-author of Non-tonal Music: The Proposals by J. Falk and E. Krenek.
-She has published various articles and presentations in books, magazines, and several of her musical works in Spain and Germany.
+She is the author of the treatise Composite Temperate Systems in the 20th Century (2nd ed.), And co-author of Non-tonal Music: The Proposals by J. Falk and E. Krenek.
+She has published various articles and presentations in books, magazines, as well as several of her musical works in Spain and Germany.

-She regularly teaches courses and conferences at festivals, institutions, universities, and conservatories in Spain and other countries: Russia, Switzerland, Germany, Morocco, Italy, Argentina, etc. Likewise, she regularly participates in juries of different awards and competitions in the field of composition and musical performance, both national and international.
+She regularly teaches courses and conferences at festivals, institutions, universities, and conservatories in Spain and other countries such as, Russia, Switzerland, Germany, Morocco, Italy and Argentina.
+Likewise, she regularly participates in juries of different awards and competitions in the field of composition and musical performance, both national and international.

-Director of different doctoral works, she has been, by opposition, Professor of Composition and Instrumentation of the Ministry of Education and Science since 1990, at the Royal Conservatory of Music of Madrid.
-She was appointed Emeritus Professor, and is currently working on the Music and Science and Technology PhD program, developed by the RCSMM and the Polytechnic University of Madrid.
+Director of many doctoral Theses, she has been, by government exam of the Ministry of Education and Science since 1990, Professor of Composition and Instrumentation at the Royal Conservatory of Music of Madrid.
+She was appointed Emeritus Professor, and is currently working in the Music and Science and Technology PhD program, developed by the RCSMM and the Polytechnic University of Madrid.